Ezequiel Tovar Preview, Player Props: Rockies vs. Blue Jays

-Ezequiel Tovar, with a slugging percentage of .341 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Toronto Blue Jays, with Yusei Kikuchi on the hill, September 2 at 8:10 PM ET.
+On Sunday, Ezequiel Tovar (.227 on-base percentage in past 10 games, 66 points below season-long percentage) and the Colorado Rockies face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 3:10 PM ET.

-In his most recent appearance, he collected two extra-base hits (2-for-5 with two doubles) against the Blue Jays.
+In his most recent appearance, he had two hits (going 2-for-5 with a double and two RBI) against the Blue Jays.

 Ezequiel Tovar Game Info & Props vs. the Blue Jays